-This brings us to the top of the day: brand localization.
-Now, localization isn't just about putting out content in a language that suits your local audience—it goes much, much further, as we'll get to find out in this blog.
+This brings us to the topic of the day: brand localization.
+Now, localization isn't just about putting out content in a language that suits your local audience—it goes much, much further, as we'll get to in this blog.

-Here are several aspects to consider as you brace yourself to enter new global markets:
+Here are four aspects of your branding that you might have to adapt when you enter new global markets: